GsTYPO3/ddev-typo3-src/README.md

 * Download and extract [this repository](https://github.com/GsTYPO3/ddev-typo3-src/archive/master.zip)
 * Open a shell, head to the installation folder created before and run `ddev start`

-Please note there are various branches and tags for TYPO3 9.5.x and 10.4.x.
+Please note there are various branches for all TYPO3 versions since 6.2.

 A new browser window opens and shows you the TYPO3 Install Tool.
 Follow the installation steps, most of the settings are already preconfigured by DDEV like the database credentials.
-Just enter the administrator account and set a name for the site if you like.
+Just enter the administrator account credentials and set a name for the site if you like.

 Enjoy!

+## Configuration

+Each branch defines the `TYPO3_MAJOR_VERSION` variable and the install script fetches the last release of this major version directly from `get.typo3.org`.

+It's also possible to install a specific release by defining `TYPO3_SRC_VERSION` in the `config.yaml` instead. `TYPO3_MAJOR_VERSION` is ignored in this case.

+The default web / document root is set to `htdocs` which can be changed in the `config.yaml` to reflect your production server.

+Also `PHP` and `Database` version can be changed in the `config.yaml`.

+To avoid side effects please adapt the configuration before the first `ddev start`.

 ## Windows and Symlinks